 - The kidneys will get damages (scaring) and need replacing.
 That sounds fun

-- The child will not be able to achieve continence and that my friend is noticed by peers.
+- The child will not be able to achieve continence and that, my friend, is noticed by peers.

 The best plan of care is to ask questions, get your information from medical professional and research using medically knowledgeable sites.
 To learn all about the different tests, what the test are for and such, I recommend you start by looking here:

 Then visit your child’s medical team and ask good questions.
 Over the years I sure have learned it’s best to ask questions and not shy away from my child’s medical team.
 Most are happy to explain how and why they do things.
 I happen to be one of those mom’s who tend to buck the system and try to reinvent the wheel.
 That is ok.
 However, I need to be careful because my child’s quality of life may be affected if I talk without listening.
 If I push for my way without facts.
-Yes, some clinic tend to use what I call “cook book” plans of care.
+Yes, some clinics tend to use what I call “cook book” plans of care.
 As I have gotten older, I have come to realize that “cook book” has medical science to back it up.
 I have to learn to listen better.
 My child is watching and in 2 years, she will be running her own plan of care.

 - Do not avoid due to fear